-The Company's project aimed at transporting fruit and vegetable products using reusable crates is intended to reduce, to a great extent, the amount of waste and cut the costs associated with the use of crates.
+The "Transporting Fruit and Vegetable Products Using Reusable Crates Project" intends to reduce, to a great extent, the amount of waste and cut the costs associated with the use of crates.
 The Company has begun to use special reusable crates that are disinfected in accordance with food safety standards.
-These crates are beneficial in terms of reducing packaging waste and environmental impacts, achieving a standard in terms of product display, facilitating ergonomic carriage and transportation, and reducing cost.
-As part of the project, we began to use approx. 10 million recyclable, and reusable, after disinfection, boxes to ship almost all of our fruit and vegetable products in 2020.
-Therefore, the use of these recyclable boxes allows us to eliminate the potential environmental impact of single-use boxes.
+These crates are beneficial in terms of reducing packaging waste and environmental impacts, achieving a standard in terms of product display, facilitating ergonomic carriage and transportation, and reducing costs.
+As part of the project, we began to use nearly 7 million recyclable, and reusable, after disinfection, boxes to ship almost all of our fruit and vegetable products in 2022.
+The use of these recyclable boxes allows us to eliminate the potential environmental impact of single-use boxes.
 These boxes also help us reduce food waste by keeping the products fresh thanks to their good ventilation properties.

 Efforts are ongoing on environmental indicators such as greenhouse gas emissions, energy, air quality, energy management, water and wastewater management and biodiversity, and information on environmental impacts is reported through the sustainability report on an annual basis and comparable to the previous year.
-Their environmental impacts and relevant information are disclosed in the sustainability report on an annual basis, with comparisons to the previous years.
 Standards, protocols, methodologies, and the details of the base year - which are all used for the data and calculations in reports - are also provided in the relevant year's sustainability report.